 Day 10: Past Days of Polar Bear Hunting

 On your journey south, the goal is a landing at Fuglehuken.
 Here you see remains from the great era of polar bear hunting.
 There are also large seabird colonies and a haul-out spot for harbour seals.
 Alternatively you could land on the coast of Forlandsundet, at Engelskbukta or Sarstangen.
 Walruses are occasionally seen here, and the tundra is a fine place for a walk.

 Day 11: Stretching Tundra, Towering Mountains

-The next stop is Bohemanflya, an expansive tundra with its own avifauna (depending on the spring) as well as spectacular geological formations along the coast.
+The next stop is Bohemanflya, an expansive tundra with its own avifauna (depending on when spring arrives) as well as spectacular geological formations along the coast.
 In Gipsvika you can go on shore near the cliff of Templet, a mountainous area of eroded sedimentary rock from the Upper Carboniferous period – around 290 million years ago.

 Day 12: There and Back Again

 Every adventure, no matter how grand, must eventually come to an end.
 You disembark in Longyearbyen for your flight home, but with memories that will accompany you wherever your next adventure lies.

 s/v Noorderlicht is well suited for sailing among small islands and offers good open-deck viewing areas, also when under sail.
 Full ship info >>